What Is Ambient Lighting & How Can You Create It?

-In your home, we'd recommend a CRI of at least 75, which is similar to the CRI of daylight.
-In clothes shops or restaurants where the colours of the products you are selling are important, we recommend using lighting with a CRI of 90 or higher.
+In your home, we'd recommend a CRI of at least 80 or above.
+In retail stores or restaurants where the colours of the products you are selling are important, we recommend using lighting with a CRI of 95 or higher.

 If you would like to learn more about this, read our guide to CRI ratings for some additional information.

 It's likely that the atmosphere in your space during the day is very different to the mood in the evening, so you'll want your lighting to reflect that.
 Dimmable LED bulbs are perfect for this, as you can keep them bright for a livelier ambience during the day, but they can be dimmed to create a more cosy, relaxed space in the evening.